In this tutorial, we will show you some of LabelJoy’s advanced features. These features can be very important when working with labels.

 The image above shows a 6 by 3 label sheet with the print start position set at position # 5 (2nd row, 2nd column).
 This was obtained by clicking on position # 5 while the cursor was in Define start position mode.

 Once the start position has been defined, the cursor will revert to default mode.

-To go back to a fully printed first page, click the Define start position button and click position # 1, top row, left-most column.
+To return to a fully printed first page, click the Define Start Position button and click Position # 1, top row, left column.

 The print start position can also be set in the Print tab of the Option form: